Beer in England: Keg ale

 Keg beer is a term for beer which is served from a keg, under external carbon dioxide pressure.
-Keg beer is often filtered or pasteurized, both of which are processes that can render the yeast inactive, increasing the shelf life of the product.
+Keg beer is often filtered, to remove the yeast, and/or pasteurized, to render the yeast inactive, increasing the shelf life of the product.
 However, some believe this is at the expense of flavour.

 In the early 20th century, draught beer started to be served from pressurised containers.
 Artificial carbonation was introduced in the United Kingdom in 1936, with Watney's experimental pasteurised beer Red Barrel.
 By the early 1970s the term "draught beer" almost exclusively referred to beer served under pressure as opposed to the traditional cask or barrel beer.

 The Campaign for Real Ale was founded in 1971 to protect traditional – unpressurised – beer and brewing methods.
 Keg beer was replacing traditional cask ale in all parts of the UK, primarily because it requires less care to handle.
 The campaign group devised the term real ale to differentiate between beer served from the cask and beer served under pressure.